North Barrackpur: Indira Gandhi Water Works

 Palta Water Works, rechristened Indira Gandhi Water Treatment Plant, was the first intake point of water for Kolkata, established 1864-1870, spread over 480 acres at Palta.
 It was expanded in 1888-1893, 1905, 1920, 1936, 1952 and 1968.
-The total daily potable water supply is 1,350 million litres or 96 million gallons.
+The total daily potable water supply is 1,35 crore litres(1350 mi.) or 960 lakh(96 mi.) gallons.
 It feeds 212,000 domestic connections plus commercial connections in Kolkata.
 The distance between Indira Gandhi Water Treatment Plant and the pumping station at Tala is 22 km.

 KMDA

 North Barrackpur Municipality is included in the Kolkata Metropolitan Area for which the KMDA is the statutory planning and development authority.

 Transport

 State Highway 1 (locally known as Ghoshpara Road or Barrackpore-Palta Road) passes through North Barrackpur.

 Palta railway station and Ichhapur railway station on the Sealdah-Ranaghat line are located in North Barrackpur municipal area.
 While Palta is 25 km from Sealdah Station, Ichhapur is 27 km.
 It is part of the Kolkata Suburban Railway system.

 Nawabganj Ferry Ghat links to Champdani Ferry Ghat at Champdani across the Hooghly.
 Debitala Ferry Ghat links to Gourhati Ferry Ghat at Angus/ Bhadreswar.